GatiAher/gatiaher-hugo/content/projects/Handwriting-Detection-With-Faster-R-CNN-plus-Experiments/index.md

 ---
-title: "Experiments in Handwriting Detection With Faster R-CNN"
+title: "Handwriting Detection With Faster R-CNN + Experiments"
 date: 2021-08-20T10:43:34-04:00
-tags: ["Image Processing", "Deep Learning"]
+tags:
+  - "Indico Data Solutions (internship)"
-categories: ["Internship-Work"]
+categories:
+  - "Deep Learning"
 draft: false
-description: "Using deep learning to detect and classify handwritten marks on scanned invoices!
+description: "Project using computer vision deep learning to detect and classify handwritten information in scanned pdfs.
 I started by fine-tuning upon the Faster R-CNN model from the Detectron-v2 framework.
-Then I experimented with (1) different pre-training tasks, (2) multi-label formulation, (3) strategies to improve small object detection, and (4) different label sets and datasets.
-Summer 2021 internship project for Indico Data Solutions, Research & Development team."
+Then I tried to improve performance with (1) different pre-training tasks, (2) multi-label formulation, (3) strategies to improve small object detection, and (4) different label sets and datasets.
+Finished with class confusion analysis and a retrospective."
 ---

 - [1 INTRODUCTION](#1-introduction)